BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     title: Need huge battery?
     text: >
       Big 100000mAh will charge any of your devices multiple times in a row.
-      PowerBank with many ports to charge even more devices together.
-You won't need to charge separately.
+      PowerBank with many ports to charge even more devices together so you won't need to charge separately.
+And rugged body will survive falls to ground.
     actions: []
     media:
       type: ImageBlock